LimingXLiming/JiangLiming/_pages/About.md

 * Member of Professional Committee of Structural Fire Engineering, The Architectural Society of China.
 * Member of Technical Committee of The Code of Practice for Fire Safety in Buildings, Hong Kong Building Department.
 * Member of Education Committee of International Association for Fire Safety Science.
-* Organising Chair of MS-05 in 1st International Conference of Engineering Structures.
+* Organising Chair of MS-05(Structures in Fire) in 1st International Conference of Engineering Structures, Nov, 2024.
 * Co-organiser of 1st Workshop for International Joint Laboratory on Fire Safety Engineering, Wuhan, 2024.
 * Member of Technical Program Committee of 6th International Conference on Modelling in Mechanics and Materials, 2024, Kula Lumpur, Malaysia.
 * Member of Local Organising Committee of 5th 3D Construction Printing Conference, 2024, Hong Kong